ClockWorkCosmos/JabberWocky/README.md

 Vigenere Cipher

-1. A key is imported
-  Key's are composed of two parts
-  1. External key ( a text file containing a randomly generated or custom created key )
-  2. Internal / built-in master key ( a variable within the program )
-  3. The final character in each key is a magic number between 0 and 9.
+1. A key is imported.
+Key's are composed of two parts.
+The first part is the external key ( a text file containing a randomly generated or custom created key ).
+The second part is the internal / built-in master key ( a variable within the program ).
+The final character in each key is a magic number between 0 and 9.
 Keys are stored using a magic number (2) to adjust / increase ASCII values of each character in the key before storage

 2. Data to encrypt / decrypt is imported